gregsaun/prusa_i3_bear_upgrade/optional_parts/lcd_cover/README.md

       * Bear logo and text
       * Bear Paw logo

-Note: the Bear Paw logo is a special design for the LGBT community because it is one of their symbol.
+:bulb: The Bear Paw logo is a special design for the LGBT community because it is one of their symbol.
 You can find more details about it here: https://en.wikipedia.org/wiki/Bear_flag_(gay_culture)

 ### Pictures